Will Selena Gomez Ever Go On Tour Again?

 Q: When was Selena Gomez’s last tour?

-A: Selena Gomez’s last tour, titled the “Revival Tour,” took place in 2016.
+A: Selena Gomez’s last tour, the “Revival World Tour,” took place in 2016.

 Q: Will Selena Gomez’s health issues affect her ability to tour?

 A: While Selena Gomez has been open about her health struggles, it is unclear how they may impact her ability to tour in the future.
-However, she has expressed a commitment to prioritizing her well-being.
+However, she has expressed a commitment to her well-being and may take necessary precautions to ensure a successful tour.

 In conclusion, while Selena Gomez has taken a break from touring to focus on her health, there are indications that she may make a comeback in the future.
-Fans can only hope that the talented artist will once again grace the stage and share her music with the world.
-Until then, we eagerly await any news or announcements regarding a potential tour from Selena Gomez.
+Fans can remain hopeful that they will once again have the opportunity to experience her electrifying performances live.
+Only time will tell if Selena Gomez will ever go on tour again, but her passion for music and connection with her fans suggest that it may be a possibility.